BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

 Oh, we forgot about tests.
-In this case we can use [DocTest](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.DocTest.html).
+In this case, we can use [DocTest](http://elixir-lang.org/docs/stable/ex_unit/ExUnit.DocTest.html).
 It allows us to generate tests from the code examples existing in a module/function/macro’s documentation.

 Our test file is super short.